alexmizell/WhisperX_ListenerTest/README.md

 https://github.com/m-bain/whisperX

-Alternatively, this program can be a C# front end for the Whisper-Streaming server, available here:
+Alternatively, this program can be a C# front end for the whisper_streaming server, available here:

 https://github.com/ufal/whisper_streaming